 January Born at Domremy to Jacques d’Arc and Isabelle Romée.
-Cf. Letter of Perceval de Boulainvilliers to the duke of Milan (June 29, 1429).
-But no one else, neither Jeanne’s mother nor the witnesses at the rehabilitation trial, mentions the feast of the Epiphany (a Christian religious holiday celebrating the baptism of Jesus and the arrival of the Three Wise Men).
+Cf. Letter of Perceval de Boulainvilliers to the duke of Milan.
+1 But no one else, neither Jeanne’s mother nor the witnesses at the rehabilitation trial, mentions the feast of the Epiphany 2.
 In the course of the trial of condemnation, Jeanne “answered that she was nineteen or thereabout.”

 Sometime during that January?: Jeanne’s baptism in the church of Domremy, by the parish priest, Jean Nivet.
-Numerous witnesses attested to it, including some godfathers and godmothers, as well as Jeanne herself (condemnation trial ).
+Numerous witnesses attested to it, including some godfathers and godmothers, as well as Jeanne herself 3.

 Domremy, in Jacques d’Arc’s garden.
 “She was thirteen years old; she heard a voice coming from God to help her control herself.
 And the first time she felt a great fear.
 And that voice came about midday, in the summer, in her father’s garden”.

 Domremy.
 Henri d’Orly steals cattle belonging to the inhabitants of the village.
 The lady of Domremy, Jeanne de Joinville, makes him return them.

 First meeting with Robert de Baudricourt, around Ascension Thursday.